cx-language/cx/README.md

 See the (incomplete) [specification document](doc/spec.md) for a detailed description of the language.

+You can try out the language online at the [Delta Sandbox](https://delta-lang.github.io/delta-sandbox).

 ## Building from source

 Building Delta from source requires the following dependencies: